onqtam/headjack/src/possibilities.md

 We should be able to view the changes of any document with a diff view - similarly to what [The Internet Archive provides](https://blog.archive.org/2019/10/18/the-wayback-machine-fighting-digital-extinction-in-new-ways/) (see [this as an example](https://web.archive.org/web/diff/20170118202526/20170120040337/https://www.ice.gov/speeches)) but with a lot more control and a wide range of different visualization tools - example: a slider for filtering/jumping through time [like in Discourse]( https://meta.discourse.org/t/change-right-gutter-to-vertical-timeline-topic-controls/44096).

+> "The public’s interest in seeing what’s changed—or at least being aware that a change has been made and why—is as legitimate as it is diffuse.
+And because it’s diffuse, few people are naturally in a position to speak on its behalf." - [source](https://www.theatlantic.com/technology/archive/2021/06/the-internet-is-a-collective-hallucination/619320/)

 We ought to rebuild everything on top of this [ledger of record](authenticity.md#the-ledger-of-record) - including Wikipedia (no more dead links!), open source code, science and peer review - under one global interlinked namespace where any public event is referencable so that others can comment on it.